 Three major takeaways for automotive suppliers

 The USMCA has three important provisions of interest to the automotive sector.
 You can find them in the Appendix to Annex 4-B, “Provisions Related to the Product-specific Rules of Origin for Automotive Goods.”
-(The full text can be found on pages 202 to 234 in the agreement’s Chapter 4 Rules of Origin.)

 The Annex 4-B provisions cover the important areas of domestic content, steel and aluminum content requirements, and labor wage provisions.
 Additionally, they spell out the different handling for passenger cars, light trucks, heavy-duty vehicles, and automotive parts.

 We’ve identified three important takeaways for automotive suppliers:

 1. Grow-in periods allow OEM and supplier-sourcing strategies to play out.